SMS Notification Best Practices 2026 | MagicBell

 Implementation Checklist:

-- Detect user's timezone from phone number area code.
+• Detect the user's timezone from their phone number area code.

-- Allow users to set preferred quiet hours.
+• Let users set their own quiet hours.

-- Queue messages sent during quiet hours for next morning.
+• Queue messages sent during quiet hours for the next morning.

 Emergency Override Criteria: